jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 IP ports associated to an IP interface

-## operation to get all the socket binding resources
+## operation to get all the socket binding

 The operation to get all the socket binding resources is: `/socket-binding-group=standard-sockets:read-resource(recursive=true)`

-## syntax of the operation to get a socket binding resource
+## syntax of the operation to get a socket binding

 The operation to get a socket binding resources is: `/socket-binding-group=standard-sockets/socket-binding=<socket binding name>:read-resource`